tudorelu/fahad_blockchain/Interface/README.md

 ## PYTHON3

-First install the [pip3]() package manager, to be able to install the other useful packages.
+First install the [pip3]() package manager, in order to be able to install the other useful packages.

 Web3 (Interface Connecting to ETH network )
 ```py